AssessingSolar/AssessingSolar/assessingsolar/intro.md

 We happily welcome contributions!
 You can either make a pull request, open an issue, or write to assessingsolar@gmail.com with any comments or suggestions.

 ## Feedback
 We're always looking for ways to improve this website, so we hope that you will help us out by filling out this [1-min user survey](https://forms.gle/pdfSskT7LYN5L5do9).
 You can write any suggestions for improvements or corrections.
-Even if you don't have any comments, we would highly appriciate getting some statistics on our users so we can target our content.
+Even if you don't have any comments, we would highly appreciate getting some statistics on our users to target our content.